josmar-crwdstffng/angular/aio/content/guide/architecture-modules.md

 | `providers`    | Creators of [services](guide/architecture-services) that this NgModule contributes to the global collection of services; they become accessible in all parts of the application. \(You can also specify providers at the component level.\) |
 | `bootstrap`    | The main application view, called the *root component*, which hosts all other application views.
 Only the *root NgModule* should set the `bootstrap` property.                                                                              |

-Here's a simple root NgModule definition.
+Here is a simple root NgModule definition.

 <code-example header="src/app/app.module.ts" path="architecture/src/app/mini-app.ts" region="module"></code-example>

 <div class="alert is-helpful">

-`AppComponent` is included in the `exports` list here for illustration; it isn't actually necessary in this example.
+`AppComponent` is included in the `exports` list here for illustration; it is not actually necessary in this example.
-A root NgModule has no reason to *export* anything because other modules don't need to *import* the root NgModule.
+A root NgModule has no reason to *export* anything because other modules do not need to *import* the root NgModule.

 </div>